-We are advising everyone to be vigilant to protect themselves and vulnerable people from scams and crooks seeking to take advantage during the COVID-19 national emergency.
+Residents must be vigilant to protect themselves and vulnerable people from scams and crooks.
 Top tips for spotting a scam and staying safe online:

 - Try to liaise only with people you know.
 For some we recognise this may be difficult so if you need assistance contact your local councillor, a local community group or the CVS (Council for Voluntary Service).

 - If a cold-caller says they are from a community organisation, ask for some ID or verify their identity by calling the organisation directly, not the number on the ID card.

 - No legitimate organisation will contact you out of the blue and ask for payment information.
 Do not give your bank or credit card details to anyone unless you know who they are and you know what you are getting for your money.

 - Resist the temptation to respond to phishing emails - once you respond to bogus promotions, your name and address is likely to be placed on other lists for similar scams.

 If you spot a scam tell your family and friends so that they don’t get conned.

 The Citizen's Advice Bureau website has useful information on how to spot and protect yourself from scams (opens in new window).

 There are a number of scams related to Council Tax.
 Typically, these involve you getting a message or a phone call saying that you are entitled to a refund and asking for card or bank details to send the refund to.

 You may get a message from us reminding you that a payment is due, but we won’t contact you asking for bank details for a refund.